Frequently Asked Questions

 Our End of Year Competitions in December include the ‘Robert Mackrill’ Trophy for Large Prints, the ‘Dorothy Mackrill’ Trophy for Small Prints and the ‘Presidents’ Trophy for Projected Digital Images.

 There is also the annual ‘Ikin’ Trophy, for images of a Tasmanian heritage listed building and the ‘Centenary’ Trophy, for images of other club members on excursions or events.
-The Centenary Trophy is usually conducted on our Facebook platform.
+Both of these competitions are conducted on our Facebook platform.

 Does the camera club compete in any national and international competitions?